Museum - Permanent Exhibition

 of Old Montreal

 The highest view of Old Montreal from the tower of the chapel will draw your attention to today’s landscape while conjuring up that of days gone by.
 Imagine the old town by the river with the woods, the fortifications and the few houses that existed at the time.
 Think of the courage of the men and women who had to face an ocean voyage and the mighty river to begin to build a new life as settlers in Montreal.

-In the crypt located under the chapel, you will get a sense of the history of Notre-Dame-de-Bon-Secours Chapel whose foundation prompted the development of Montreal’s first suburb.
+In the vault located under the chapel, you will get a sense of the history of Notre-Dame-de-Bon-Secours Chapel whose foundation prompted the development of Montreal’s first suburb.
 Placed there one by one centuries ago, the stones of the vault will remind you of the labour it often takes to fulfill a dream.